eliasvasylenko/c-calipto/README.md

-# c-calipto
+# c-ohvu

-An interpreter of calipto in C, written for simplicity rather than efficiency.
+An interpreter of Ohvu in C, written for simplicity rather than efficiency.